 On the other, OTHER plus side, people in London don’t interact with each other on the tube, so no one seemed to have noticed.
 I could have fallen to the ground writhing in boiling coffee, and they would have happily kept their gazes averted.
 No need to feel embarrassed!

-I was asked to attempt a drawing for Marina’s beau’s band to use on Spotify for a single they have coming out.
+I was asked to attempt a drawing for Melanie’s beau’s band to use on Spotify for a single they have coming out.
 I’m nervous and excited.
 I really WANT to do this, but I’m not sure how well I could do it.
 Or how much time I have to do it… Art stuff has always made me self-conscious, and a time crunch doesn’t make it any better.
 Maybe I’ll skip out on it.